Design licensing rescues ARM earnings as smartphone chip royalties droop

 LONDON ARM Holdings posted a 9 percent rise in second-quarter profit as licensing of its processor technology compensated for a slowdown in high-end smartphone sales that decimated growth in royalties.

-The Cambridge-based company, which sells blueprints for chip designs and receives royalties on every chip shipped by partners such as industry leader Taiwan Semiconductor Manufacturing Co, reported pretax profit of 94.2 million pounds on revenue also up 9 percent to 187.1 million pounds, both beating analysts' expectations.
+The Cambridge-based company, which sells blueprints for chip designs and receives royalties on every chip shipped by partners such as industry leader Taiwan Semiconductor Manufacturing Co, reported pre-tax profit of 94.2 million pounds ($161 million) on revenue also up 9 percent to 187.1 million pounds, both beating analysts' expectations.

 Royalty revenue from chips shipped in products like Samsung's and Apple's smartphones, grew just 2 percent in dollars, and once translated into sterling fell 8 percent.